Here’s a repost of a book review I wrote in January 2019. It appears here as/is.

 “Raise your words, not voice.
 It is rain that grows flowers, not thunder.”

 In other words, yelling at someone is not likely to make a whit of difference.
 You might feel better doing it in the short term, but it’s not likely to inspire cooperation or compliance.
 If you have an argument or contrary view, try presenting it in a civilized way.
 Take the time to reason.
-Construct your comments in a way that is constructive, instead of destructive.
+Frame your comments in a way that is constructive, instead of destructive.
 Don’t just react with emotion.
 Think about why you’re reacting the way you are before you say something.
 It’s fine to feel offended by an ego blow, but you’ll get further in changing someone’s perspective if you approach them with basic respect for their dignity.

 In my response post, I wrote “If you “yell” at me, I’ll cross my arms and stop listening because I will simply assume you’re an asshole.
 I don’t listen to assholes because that’s where shit comes from.”
 I had to laugh at that because it’s true.
 Shit is basically thought of as unpleasant, stinky, and worthless.
 On the other hand, shit DOES make the flowers grow.
 Most everything has a purpose of some sort.
 Most everything has at least something good about it.
 If you stop and think long enough about it, you can probably come up with something good about almost anything.